5 Big Advantages of Becoming an Occupational Therapy Assistant

 High demand often results in good pay.
 In fact, the average salary for an occupational therapy assistant in the U.S. was $60,410 in 2018.
 But for COTAs in the home healthcare industry, the average was over $67,800.
 And the highest earners in this field made more than $80,980.4 In addition, many of the jobs in this vocational area come with good employer benefits like health insurance and paid vacation.

 4. Relatively Little Time in School

-Becoming an occupational therapy assistant usually requires no more than about two years of college-level education in a relevant associate's degree program.
+Becoming an occupational therapy assistant usually requires earning an associate degree.
+What is an associate degree?
+It's a college-level credential that typically requires no more than about two years of study.
 As part of that training, many occupational therapy assistant programs incorporate several weeks of real-world practice to help prepare you for the National Board for Certification in Occupational Therapy (NBCOT) exam, which must typically be passed in order to become licensed in your state.
 The bottom line is that, compared to some other good healthcare occupations, it's possible to enter this field rather quickly.

 5. A Daily Sense of Enjoyment

 Occupational therapy assisting is known to be among the least stressful vocations in healthcare.
 Plus, it doesn't generally require spending much time at a desk.
 Instead, most COTAs get to stay pretty active while making a meaningful difference in the lives of the people they help.
 It's a role that can offer daily variety, flexible work schedules, and rewarding personal connections.

 Start exploring nearby options for occupational therapy assistant training.
 Schools in your area can be found with one simple search.
 Just enter your current zip code to generate an updated list of possibilities!